tomekb234/snowglobe/README.md

 }
 ```

-In this case, the value of `p` (which is a memory address) *leaks* out of the scope of `print`.
+In this case, the value of `p` (which is a memory address) *leaks* out of scope of `print`
+by being written to the global variable `g`.
-This causes the global variable `g` to hold an invalid value when the `test` function ends,
+This causes the variable to hold an invalid value when the `test` function ends,
-and an attempt to dereference it may lead to undefined behavior.
+and any attempt to dereference it may lead to undefined behavior.

-One way to prevent such problems is to only use C++'s shared or unique pointers instead of raw pointers.
+One completely unfeasible way to prevent these kinds of problems
+is to only use C++'s shared and unique pointers instead of raw pointers and references.

 With shared pointers, the memory is deallocated only when the last reference to it is removed,
 which is convenient, but comes with some run-time overhead: